Burnt Oak Primary School

 On the basis of this research we recognise the importance of using Pupil Premium funding to support both pupils’ academic progress and their social and emotional development.

-The impact of our spending of Pupil Premium funding is measured in terms of it's impact on pupil achievement (see below) and this spending is reviewed annually.
-Our next review date is April 2018.
+The impact of our spending of Pupil Premium funding is measured in terms of it's impact on attendance, achievement and wellbeing.

 Planned spending of the Pupil Premium allocation